jsprague2001/raspberry_core/README.md

 $ mkdir my_project
 $ cd my_project
-$ python -m venv env
+$ python -m venv --system-site-packages env_name

+# --system-site-packages lets the new venv use system wide libraries like numpy.

 $ admin@lcdnas:~/p_audio_display $ source ./env/bin/activate
-(env) admin@lcdnas:~/p_audio_display $
+(env_name) admin@lcdnas:~/p_audio_display $
 ```

 ## Display Setup

 Use display of your choice.
 Adafruit offers a number of display drivers.
-See the display repo for more info.
+See the ```display repo``` for more info.

 Configure
 ```